overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 This paper is for Agile **B2C product development** teams, both in enterprises and startups, looking for ways to accelerate their feature development cycle.

 The trend in the B2C world is to chop the use-cases with varied traffic-needs into **Microservices** managed by independent Scrum teams.
 These teams develop using Heterogeneous frameworks and tech-stacks, suitable for the traffic needs of their services.
-E.g., from Payments Domain - Purchases (high traffic Reactive service) and Refunds (low traffic blocking service) [1].
+E.g., from Payments Domain - Purchases (high traffic Reactive service) and Refunds (low traffic blocking service)[$_{[1]}$](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking/).

-Despite being heterogenous, these services have many commonalities in their Domain logic - such as Authentication, Request-Validation, Idempotency, external integrations, logging.
+Despite being heterogenous, these services have many commonalities in their Domain logic, ranging from small features such as Authentication, Logging to large features such as Request-Validation, Idempotency, External-Integrations.
 But the code for common logic, cannot be reused due to the _heterogeneity_.
 This leads to scrum teams duplicating the same logic in all the services, or service needs to be entirely rewritten when migrated to a different paradigm.

-I shall demonstrate (with a working POC) how to make such common logic **reusable**, turning the `Monomorphic` code into `Polymorphic` reusable templates.
+I shall demonstrate (with a working POC) how to make such common logic **reusable/sharable**, turning the `Monomorphic` code into `Polymorphic` templates, which enables scrum teams to share *well-tested* small and large features across their services.

 ## Audience